-As the 19th Century dawns in London, politicians of all parties gather to abolish the slave trade once and for all.
+As the 19th Century dawns, politicians of all political persuasions gather in London to abolish the slave trade once and for all.

-As morality and cunning compete amongst men thirsty for power, two women forge an unlikely union and fight their way to the true seat of political influence, challenging members of parliament who dare deny them their say.
+As morality and corruption clash in a world of men thirsty for power, two women forge an unlikely union and fight their way to the seat of political influence, challenging Members of Parliament who dare deny them their say.

 In this provocative new play, directed by Kimberley Sykes (Dido, Queen of Carthage, 2017; As You Like It, 2019), the personal collides with the political to ask what is the right thing to do and how much must it cost?

 As our shows develop in rehearsal, we will update information here about content that may affect some audiences, for example that they contain gunshots or strobe lighting.
 Final information and running time is not usually available until the first preview.
 Please speak to the Box Office after this point if you would like further details.

 The work of Juliet Gilkes Romero was supported through our collaboration with the University of Birmingham